vacu9708/Study-records/Database/Redis/readme.md

 ## Usage example
 Redis provides an exceptional speed.
 However, RAM has a limited size, therefore strategies to save the cache space are important.<br>
-- Temporary data that is not going to hold the cache space for long
+- Temporary data that is not going to hold the space for long
 - Data that requires a faster speed

 ### `Login session`